tier4/caret_doc/docs/tips/get_callbacks.md

 get_callbacks(self, *callback_names: str)
 ```

-- The 'get_callbacks()' function gets callbacks that match the string.
+- The 'get_callbacks()' function gets callbacks that match the argument string and callback name.
 - The 'get_callbacks()' function can contain '*' or '?' as regular expression.
-NOTE: User can't use other regular expresion like '+'.
+NOTE: The 'get_callbacks()' function can't use other regular expresion like '+'.

 ## Usage